jasonku/literalcurl/README.md

 # literalcurl

-Copy Scripture snippets straight into your clipboard.
+Look up and copy Scripture snippets straight into your clipboard.

 ## Usage